 - The penguins, King Julien the ring tailed lemur, Maurice the aye-aye, and Marlene the otter from The Penguins of Madagascar fit this trope, but Mort the mouse lemur is average sized for his species.

-- Pearl and all the other whale characters in Sponge Bob Square Pants.
-If the others are implied to be about six inches high, that makes the whales no larger than half a yard (or 18 inches).
+- Most of the sea creatures are implied to be about six inches high, which would make Pearl and all the other whales no larger than half a yard (or 18 inches).

 - One episode was actually about SpongeBob and Patrick trying to protect an egg inside Mrs. Puff's classroom.
 The egg can easily fit in their hands, but at the end of the episode, the egg finally hatches... ...into a live action baby chick!